Operation London Bridge: What to expect in the days leading up to Queen Elizabeth II's funeral

 Formal proclamations will then be read out publicly in all four of the British home nations, at St. James Palace in London; in Edinburgh, Scotland; in Cardiff, Wales; and in Belfast, Northern Ireland.
 The Garter King of Arms will read the first proclamation of the new sovereign from a balcony at St. James's Palace.

-King Charles III will later meet with Britain's brand new Prime Minister Liz Truss and members of her cabinet.
+King Charles III is later expected meet with Britain's brand new Prime Minister Liz Truss and members of her cabinet.

 The queen's coffin is expected to be transferred to the Palace of Holyroodhouse in Edinburgh.